3-manifolds/SnapPy/doc-source/installing.rst

   this doesn't work, there's two things that could be going wrong:

     - Your version of PyOpenGL is broken.
-Make sure you have 3.0.0 (final) not 3.0.0c1 or earilier.
+Make sure you have 3.0.0 (final) not 3.0.0c1 or earlier.
 If you're using Fedora, try installing the package "PyOpenGL-Tk" which includes Togl.

     - The pre-built Togl binaries aren't working.
 In this case,